Skip to content

 Some users have received preregistered validator keys, this is, the keys required to deploy a node which has already been registered as a validator.

-If that is your case, you just need to add these parameters to the launch command line, and jump to step 6.
+If that is your case, you just need to add these parameters to the launch command line:

 --staking-tls-cert-file=<NODE_CRT_PATH> \